Originally called Brumley, the town is chartered by the Royal Governor of New Hampshire Benning Wentworth.

 The Civilian Conservation Corps constructs the first downhill trail on Bromley Mountain.

-At the encouragement of his mother, avid skier Lew deSchweinitz along with his friends Bill and Mary Parrish buy the neglected property and turns it into a ski lodge.
+At the encouragement of his mother, avid skier Lew deSchweinitz along with his broher-in-law Bill Parrish buy the neglected property and turns it into a ski lodge.
+They open on December 26th and are fully booked within days.

 The Parrishes establish the High Mountain Farm on the inn property, enabling Johnny Seesaw's to stay open and attract tourists to the areas on lean times.

-The deSchweinitzes retire from the business, while the Parrishes help transition the property to its new owners who fail to attract new guests, and the operation eventually lands in serious debt.
+The deSchweinitzes retire from the business, while the Parrishes help transition the property to its new owners who fail to attract new guests, and the operation struggles.